simone-smith/java_intro/chapter1-Setting-the-stuff-up/bonus.md

 `out` - a static variable within System that represents the output of the program (stdout)

 `println` - a method of out that can be used to print a line

+* The filename should match the name of the class, and end in .java
+* Run `javac FileName.java` to compile the code
+* This creates a .class file containing the bytecode
+* Run `java FileName` to execute the code.